Isaac Lab Tasks

 Practical Advice

-num_envsis one of the highest-impact knobs for throughput and memory use.- Prefer
+num_envsis one of the highest-impact knobs for throughput and memory use.- Always use

---headlessfor larger runs to reduce rendering overhead. - If you hit out-of-memory errors, reduce parallel environments first.
+--headlessfor larger runs to reduce rendering overhead. - If out-of-memory errors occur, reduce parallel environments first.

 - If training becomes unstable or produces NaNs, inspect reward scale, action scale, reset randomization, controller gains, and solver-related settings.